orgoj/weblogproxy/README.md

   unknown_route:
     code: 200  # HTTP status code for unknown routes (default: 200)
     cache_control: "public, max-age=3600"  # Cache header for unknown routes (default: 1 hour)
+  client_ip_header: "CF-Connecting-IP"
 ```

 - `rate_limit` sets the maximum number of requests per minute per client IP to the `/log` endpoint.
 If the limit is exceeded, the server responds with HTTP 429 Too Many Requests and a JSON error message.
 Set to `0` to disable rate limiting.
 - `max_body_size` sets the maximum allowed size of the request body in bytes.
 Requests exceeding this size are rejected with HTTP 413.
+- `client_ip_header` specifies which HTTP header to use for extracting the real client IP address (e.g., `CF-Connecting-IP`, `X-Real-IP`, `X-Client-Real-IP`).
+- If set, the server will use the value of this header as the client IP, if it contains a valid IP address.
+If not set or the header is missing/invalid, and the request comes from a trusted proxy, the first IP from the `X-Forwarded-For` header is used.
+Otherwise, the direct socket address (`RemoteAddr`) is used.

+### Security best practices
+- Always configure your reverse proxy (CDN, WAF, LB) to overwrite the chosen header with the real client IP and never forward it from the client.
+- Only trust `X-Forwarded-For` if the immediate sender is in your trusted proxy list.
+- If you use multiple proxies, ensure only the last one sets the trusted header and all others are in trusted_proxies.
+- Never use multiple headers for IP extraction (preference order is defined by config).

+#### Cloudflare
+- Set `client_ip_header: "CF-Connecting-IP"` and add all Cloudflare IP ranges to `trusted_proxies`.
+- See https://www.cloudflare.com/ips/ for up-to-date IP ranges.

+#### Nginx
+- Use the [real_ip module](https://nginx.org/en/docs/http/ngx_http_realip_module.html) and set `X-Real-IP`.
+- Set `client_ip_header: "X-Real-IP"`.

+#### AWS ELB/ALB
+- Set `client_ip_header: "X-Forwarded-For"` and add ELB IPs to `trusted_proxies`.

+If you are unsure, leave `client_ip_header` empty and rely on `X-Forwarded-For` with a properly configured trusted proxy list.

 ## API Endpoints